RobustoFramework/Multi-platform-Multi-board/README.md

   * `pio test` - Runs all tests
   * `pio clean` won't work...but..
   * `pio -t clean` and `pio -t cleanall` - Cleans all targets.
+6. There is a /development folder, take a look.